 There are pros and cons living overseas during the autumn months.
 One pro is you get to see the seasons change (I couldn’t previously because California has summer year round).
-One con, however, is that if I want something very American, pumpkin spice for example, I need to make it myself.
+One con, however, is that if I want something very American, a Pumpkin Spice Latte for example, I need to make it myself.

 Over the past few months I’ve tried recreating some American favorites with mixed results.
-Before I moved overseas, I never baked so I’m not very confident in my skills.
 Which is why none of these previous attempts ever made it online!
 The more I make, the more confidence I’m mustering up though, so expect some more cooking adventures soon (holiday season here I come)!

 With the sudden approach of fall-like weather, I was struck with a craving for a pumpkin spice latte.
 Of course the nearest Starbucks is in the next down so it would be difficult for me to do a latte run and have it be worth the travel expenses.
 I could take the bus or bike out there but the bike ride is about 45 minutes.
 Not worth it.